The reason for open data

 Open data must be:

-• Detailed: It must be the same primary, original data, unprocessed (known as raw data).
-How the information was obtained and where the primary documents are located must be reported; in this way the user can verify that it is a transparent process and that the data has not been manipulated.
+- Detailed: This must be the same raw, unprocessed raw data (known as raw data).
+How the information was obtained and where the primary documents are located must be reported; in this way the user can check that it is a transparent process and that the data has not been manipulated.

 regulatory framework